 Agencies have the responsibility to:

-• Review their program requirements to determine what industry privacy standards must be met that exceed the minimum standards outlined in this Privacy Plan and Baseline Privacy Notice (examples: Substance Abuse Providers covered by 24 CFR Part 2, HIPAA Covered Agencies, Legal Service Providers).
+• Review their program requirements to determine what industry privacy standards must be met that exceed the minimum standards outlined in this Privacy Plan and Baseline Privacy Notice (examples: Substance Abuse Providers covered by 24 CFR Part 2, HIPAA Covered Agencies, Legal Service Providers, and Victim Service Providers must adhere to the requirements of the VAWA Confidentiality Provision (34 U.S.C.
+12291(b)(2)).

 • Adopt and uphold a Privacy Notice which meets or exceeds all minimum standards in the Baseline Privacy Notice as well as all industry privacy standards.
 The adoption process is to be directed by the individual agency.
 Modifications to the Baseline Privacy Notice must be approved by the HMIS Committee.